sepp2k/code-jam-2025/README.md

 3. Click submit to see the HTML preview, and validation feedback.

+4. If you enter a wrong solution multiple times, you will be shown a sequence of helpful hints.

 ## Features

 - Interactive Code Editor with Python syntax highlighting (powered by CodeMirror).